adammaj1/curve-tracing/README.md

 tracing a curve means compute successive points on the curve, one by one, until stopping criteria are met

-Maximum compute time
-Maximum streamline length
-Boundary of the Grid
-Velocity approaches 0 - In this case, the flow has stopped moving Streamline intersects itself - In this case, the flow has become circular, and the streamline is infinite in that direction

 ```mermaid
 graph TD
 A[Start point] --> B(Compute next point)